 Puppies must have been in the home for at least a week, received first puppy shots (Not the whole series, just one!), been de-wormed, and declared healthy by your veterinarian.

 The Dog Lady follows the guidelines from the Position Statement of the American Veterinary Society of Animal Behavior.
 The AVSAB states, “…the combination of maternal immunity, primary vaccination, and appropriate care makes the risk of infection relatively small compared to the chance of death from a behavior problem…Enrolling in puppy classes prior to three months of age can be an excellent means of improving training, strengthening the human-animal bond, and socializing puppies in an environment where risk of illness can be minimized.”
-For the full statement plus several others, go to: https://avsab.org/resources/position-statements/
+Read the full statement and several others.

 Every Saturday morning in the Duke Homestead neighborhood of Durham.
 Maximum of 5-6 puppies.
 When enrollment goes over six, a second hour is added.